wiz0u/WTelegramClient/FAQ.md

 This might require adding a reference *(and `using`)* to the Microsoft.VisualBasic assembly.

-A more complex solution requires the use of a `ManualResetEventSlim` that you will wait for in Config callback, and when the user has provided the verification_code through your GUI, you "set" the event to release your Config callback so it can return the code.
+A more complex solution requires the use of a `ManualResetEventSlim` that you will wait for in Config callback, and when the user has provided the verification_code through your GUI, you "set" the event to release your Config callback so it can return the code. ([see example](https://stackoverflow.com/a/70379582/3365403))

 <a name="access-hash"></a>
 #### 4. Where to get the access_hash?
 Why the error `CHANNEL_INVALID` or `USER_ID_INVALID`?